ronhogue/learn-sandbox/design-doc.md

 ## Learning objectives

 By the end of this module the learner will be able to:

 1. Create an Azure HPC Cache.
 1. Configure an Azure HPC Cache to accelerate a Linux-based filesystem.
-1. Configure (Attach) virtual client machines to read from the cache.
+1. Create and configure (Attach) virtual client machines to read from the cache.
 1. Read and process storage data using client machines.

 ## Chunk your content into subtasks